EEN421/EEN421.github.io/_posts/Unsupported IoT Architecture and Log Analytics Workspace.md

 # Program the Configuration File for Log Aggregation (FluentD)
 Template located here: [fluent.conf](https://github.com/EEN421/Sentinel-Integrated-RPI-Soil-Sensor/blob/Main/Code/fluent.conf)

+Swap out the WorkspaceID and Primary Key in this [fluent.conf](https://github.com/EEN421/Sentinel-Integrated-RPI-Soil-Sensor/blob/Main/Code/fluent.conf) file with the values we acquired in the previous step.

 <br/><br/>

 # Log Auth and Syslog Tables to a Log Analytics Workspace